contensis/contensis.github.io/voiceandtone-src/grammar-punctuation/README.md

 ## Semicolons
 Semicolons (;) are used to join independent clauses in sentences.
 That means that they're not often used; and if they are, they're used sparingly.
 It is almost always better to write two simpler sentences.

+## Spelling
+Use UK English rather than US English for everything apart from API documentation (don't change the name of a US/Canadian company or organisation though).